dnmfarrell/berrybrew/README.md

 prints out its name, and exits.
 It will not display anything if there's no Perl currently in use.

-Usage:

-    berrybrew currentperl

 Used primarily for certain unit tests.

 #### register-orphans

-This will register all orphaned Perl instances.
-Used primarily during the self-extracting installer during an upgrade to ensure that if the `perls.json` file has changed, all previous Perl instances will be visible and usable.
+This will register all orphaned Perl instances at once.

 #### options-update